Your camper’s safety is our number one priority!

 - Our rock climbing, high ropes, mid-ropes & low-ropes courses are regularly inspected, safe, and up to date with industry standards.
 High ropes facilitators undergo 18 hours of safety training.
 During these activities, a certified Lutherhaven staff member will give thorough safety talks and follow proper safety procedures for each activity.

 - Campers are supervised and rules for safety are verbally reviewed at the very start of camp.
 Upon arriving to camp, campers are instructed that they must always travel in groups of threes and may not leave the group without letting their counselor know.
 Within the first 24 hours of camp, we have an emergency procedures drill.
-All campers and Lutherhaven staff practice specific procedures for possible emergency scenarios including lightening, fire, wildlife, lost camper and intruder in camp.
+All campers and Lutherhaven staff practice specific procedures for possible emergency scenarios including lightning, fire, wildlife, lost camper and intruder in camp.

 - All leadership staff carry walkie-talkies to communicate with other leadership staff and Lutherhaven office staff for quick communication or in case of an emergency.